p4lang/p4c/backends/ubpf/docs/EXAMPLES.md

 This is very simple example of stateful firewall.
 Every TCP packet is analyzed to track the state of the TCP connection.
 If the traffic belongs to known connection it is passed.
 Otherwise, it is dropped.
 Notice that the example program uses hash function which is constrained to hash only 64 bit values - that's why TCP connection is identified via IP source and destination address.
+This is the known limitation of the `uBPF` backend used in P4rt-OVS (to be fixed in the future).

 Due to registers limitation before starting your own tests initialize simple firewall registers with zeros: